Wednesday, August 31, 2022

 Last winter, our pastor addressed the book of Ecclesiastes and educated us on the Hebrew meaning of hevel-- "vanity, smoke, vapor, a chasing of the wind."
 For two years, he has seemed troubled by the conflict facing the church in our current culture, and several of his sermons encouraged us to look past our shallow differences to seek something of more depth by loving each other unconditionally.
 Just like the preacher in Ecclesiastes, our pastor recognized the folly of vain pursuits "under the sun" as he pointed us to the true substance of believing in the "Son."

 Just hours after the preacher spoke on the metaphorical hardship of Hosea 11, we received the message that something was terribly wrong, and we linked together in prayer, bracing ourselves for the news that would shake us to the core.
 Through a senseless tragic accident, the preacher lost his ten-year-old son in a building collapse.
-There are no words to describe such a devastating loss or the impact it had on a family, the church, and a community.
+There are no words to describe such a devastating loss or the impact it had on a family, the church, and the community.

 A week later, mourners lined the streets to demonstrate love and offer condolences to the family.
 The pastor and his precious wife courageously stood at the end of the line, gathering hundreds of embraces and countless tears.
 They both wore red to honor the memory of their beloved son, and the preacher stood before us all to deliver his son's eulogy.
 As I observed the beautifully personable and dignified way the pastor and his family honored this young man, I couldn't help but think that they are the bravest people I know.
 The lyrics to the song "Goodness of God" played repeatedly in my mind as I grappled with how God can be good in such a tragedy.
 Though I could never fully comprehend the bereft this lovely family experiences, my spirit shared a piece of their grief, and I wondered if any of us would be OK again.